freelawproject/juriscraper/README.rst

 - 1.16.* - Adds PACER RSS feed parsers.
 - 1.17.* - Adds support for criminal data in PACER
 - 1.18.* - Adds support for appellate docket parsing!

-**Current**

 - 1.19.* - Adds support for NextGen PACER logins, but drops support for the PACER training website.
 The training website now uses a different login flow than the rest of PACER.

+**Current**

+- 1.20.* - Tweaks the API of the query method in the FreeOpinionReport object to consistently return None instead of sometimes returning [].
+Version bumped because of breaking API changes.

 **Immediate Future Goals**